Email Us

 • Receipts for Property Improvements

-Keep as long as you own the property and for five to seven years after the property is sold, whether it is your primary residence, a rental or an investment.
+Keep as long as you own the property and for seven years after the property is sold, whether it is your primary residence, a rental or an investment.
 Improvements affect the basis (cost) and may be critical in calculating gain on the sale.
 Laws regarding taxable gain could change in the future.

 • Escrow Statements